 We have already stepped into 2018 and many of you all might be working on your new android development projects.

-Well, developing a high-end Android application requires a complete dedication and a set of libraries in Android that help you to save a lot of time and make your app bugs-free.
+Well, developing a high-end Android application requires a complete dedication, a set of libraries, and Android development tools that help you to save a lot of time and make your app bugs-free.

 However, Android libraries are being developed by the whole community of developers, so there is no need to reinvent the wheel while developing an app.
 Moreover, these libraries can help you to develop projects with fewer bugs.
 And utilizing Android libraries can make a win-win situation for you.